-Kim Ji-myung is an independent researcher at the Center for Digital Humanities at the Academy of Korean Studies.
-She received her Ph.D in 2018 with her dissertation “Developing a Digital Archive and Curation Model for Historical Documents: Focusing on the National Debt Redemption Movement in Korea.”
+Kim Ji-myung is an independent researcher at the Center for Digital Humanities of the Academy of Korean Studies.
+She received her Ph.D in 2018 with her dissertation “Developing a Digital Archives and Curation Model for Historical Documents: the Case of National Debt Redemption Movement (1907) in Korea.”

 She is a communication specialist by training, with a background in English Literature (BA at Yonsei University) and Journalism (MS at the Seoul National University).
 She worked as reporter for the Korea Times, and lectured on editorial strategy at the Journalism Department, Hankuk University of Foreign Studies.